How I learned to stop worrying and love the Thargoid War Part 2

 "Thrusters online," Celeste calmly announced just as I completed the self-destruct sequence.

 I slammed the boost button once more, and the ship roared to life, surging forward at maximum thrust.
-The Scouts' red flashes continued, and the ship quivered as one of their shots struck its hull.
+The Scouts' weapons fire continued overhead and the ship quivered as one of their shots struck its hull.
 Looking down, my heart leaped into my throat as I witnessed the structural integrity drop from three to two percent.
 It was now or never.
-I tapped the boost button once more, and as the G-forces relented, I flipped the Frame Shift Drive switch to engage it.
+I tapped the boost button once more, and as the G-forces pressed me back into the seat, I flipped the Frame Shift Drive switch to engage it.
 The familiar throaty hum resonated through the cockpit as the drive began spooling up for Supercruise.
 Fine-tuning the descent angle toward the base on my HUD, I watched the FSD charge status bar hit one hundred percent.

 I muttered a silent prayer to whatever deity might be listening as Celeste announced the FSD status.
 "Four, three, two, one, engage."